Simon Cowell (conservationist): Early life and education

 Cowell was born on 19 April 1952.
 In his early life, he suffered from stuttering, and enjoyed singing.
 He attended the City of London Freemen's boarding school, and took part in multiple choirs and school musicals.

 Cowell earned a PhD in biological sciences at Jesus College, Cambridge, and worked as a commodities trader through the 1980s.

 Career

 Together with his ex-wife, Jill, Cowell co-founded the Wildlife Aid Foundation animal rescue and rehabilitation centre in 1983, several years after setting up a wildlife sanctuary on the grounds of his home.
 The organisation's activities were the subject of the television series Wildlife SOS, and subsequently a YouTube channel series with entries being released to the present day.

-As part of his efforts as a conservationist and animal-rights activist, he has campaigned for PETA.
 Cowell has been described as a "forthright, witty character" who is "not averse" to profanity.
 Ricky Gervais once described him as "David Attenborough with Tourette's".

 He was appointed a Member of the Order of the British Empire (MBE) in the 2005 Birthday Honours for "services to wildlife".
 As an author, Cowell released a memoir entitled My Wild Life: The Story of a Most Unlikely Animal Rescuer in 2016.